 - Financials – Since the financial position and stability guarantee the employer’s employee benefits, we must evaluate the employer’s recent financial statements.

 - HIPAA Excepted – To ensure proper handling, self-funded dental and vision accounts need to be considered HIPAA excepted.
-To be considered HIPAA excepted, participants must have the right not to receive the coverage and, if they do elect to receive the coverage, must pay an additional premium.
-This means that the dental and vision must be contributory to quote self-funded.
+To be considered HIPAA excepted, dental/vision self-funded offerings cannot be an integral part of the health plan.
+Therefore, participants must have the right to elect or decline dental/vision coverage.

 Return to top